Frequently Asked Questions

 Dining is included in the program cost.
 Dining plans are connected to student ID cards issued when students arrive on-Grounds.
 If students run low on dining “swipes” program staff will add more.

-How much can I expect to spend on incidentals not included in the program cost?
+How much can students expect to spend on incidentals not included in the program cost?

 Students and families are responsible for the following additional costs associated with the program: